Incarnations of Immortality

-Incarnations of Immortality is the name of an eight-book fantasy series by Piers Anthony.
+Incarnations of Immortality is an eight-book fantasy series by Piers Anthony.
 The books each focus on one of eight supernatural "offices" (Death, Time, Fate, War, Nature, Evil, Good, and Night) in a fictional reality and history parallel to ours, with the exception that society has advanced both magic and modern technology.
 The series covers the adventures and struggles of a group of humans called "Incarnations", who hold these supernatural positions for a certain time.

-The title alludes to William Wordsworth's 1804 poem Ode: Intimations of Immortality.
+The title alludes to William Wordsworth's 1804 poem "Ode: Intimations of Immortality".